Home » Rome » Buy Colosseum tickets in advance

 Buy Roman Colosseum tickets in advance

-There are many kinds of Colosseum tickets, all of which include entry to the Colosseum, Roman Forum, and Palatine Hill.
+There are many kinds of Colosseum tickets, including entry to the Colosseum, Roman Forum, and Palatine Hill.

 These tickets are valid for 24 hours from the first entrance.

-You can choose to visit Colosseum first or the archaeological area of the Roman Forum and Palatine Hill.
+You can visit the Colosseum first or the Roman Forum and Palatine Hill archaeological area.

 Your Colosseum entrance fee will depend on the kind of experience you select.

 Tourists who are short on time book the Colosseum and Vatican combo tour and see both attractions in a day.
-While others prefer to see the Colosseum and Trevi Fountain on the same day.
+At the same time, others prefer to see the Colosseum and Trevi Fountain on the same day.

 Sources